ikebrown/hello-sdj/README.md

 Get Started with Tornado
 ========================

 We're going to modify the tornado webchat to store messages in the database, which will touch on the ioloop and async requests.
+This uses Google Oauth so if you aren't already Google Borg you'll need to sign up to Gmail for this demo.

 Start by installing tornado using pip or clone it from github: